If you feel the bridesmaid and groomsmen's roles have all been taken, consider making cousins ushers or usherettes.

 HOW TO HONOR YOUR COUSINS DURING THE CEREMONY

-If you feel the bridesmaid and groomsmen’s roles have all been taken, you can make cousins ushers or usherettes.
+If you feel the bridesmaid and groomsmen’s roles have all been taken, consider making cousins ushers or usherettes.
 They can guide people to their seats for the ceremony, and/or hand out programs.
 They can also be available to answer guests’ questions, guide them to the bathroom, or help them out with whatever they need before the ceremony begins.

 (Wedding Guys Wisdom: talk to the parents to determine how comfortable she is standing in front of a crowd before offering that she stand up in front of everyone with the bridesmaids.
 For some, this might be intimidating.)

-You can also honor a cousin by assigning them a reading or having them choose a poem to read at the ceremony.
+You can also honor a cousin by having them read a poem or verse during your ceremony.
 If you have a bond with them that might come across through a poem or a special reading, this could be more meaningful to them than being in the bridal party.
 And yet another way to honor a cousin is if you ask them to walk someone special down the aisle.
 If there is a grandparent or other special person in your lives that will be walking down the aisle without a spouse, having your cousin walk them down is a very helpful and special honor.

 HOW TO HONOR THEM AT THE RECEPTION